 - The TBID represents 83.7% of total funding and is sourced from a 3% assessment levied on overnight guests staying at hotels with 50 or more rooms.
 The Agua Caliente Band of Cahuilla Indians also participates in the TBID.

 - City funding represents 9.6% of total funding to Visit GPS.
 The County of Riverside contributes to this funding for those areas outside of city jurisdiction, and the Agua Caliente Band of Cahuilla Indians makes a voluntary contribution to this portion of the fund on a quarterly basis.

 - Private funds represent 6.7% of overall funding and include revenue received through partnership, event hosting, advertising co-ops, joint share participation, and local businesses, cities and interest.

 The Director of Human Resources is dedicated to implementing strategies to enhance and elevate employee engagement and expertise while ensuring a diverse and conflict-free workplace.
-Priorities for 2019 include creating a series of employee development sessions focused on communication, team-building and emotional intelligence; enhancing the CVB’s emergency response planning; and employee training programs aimed at expanding job performance and improving workplace standards.
+Priorities for 2019 include creating a series of employee development sessions focused on communication, team-building and emotional intelligence; enhancing Visit GPS' emergency response planning; and employee training programs aimed at expanding job performance and improving workplace standards.
 Additionally, the Director of Human Resources will have an active role in the rollout of the Certified Tourism Ambassador program.